Canadian Natural profit jumps with oil output

-CALGARY, Alberta, May 3 (Reuters) - Canadian Natural Resources Ltd’s first-quarter profit surged more than ninefold as sales of light and heavy oil rose 5 percent, partly offsetting an unplanned oil sands outage and weaker domestic oil and gas prices, the country’s largest independent energy producer said on Thursday.
+CALGARY, Alberta (Reuters) - Canadian Natural Resources Ltd’s (CNQ.TO) first-quarter profit surged more than ninefold as sales of light and heavy oil rose 5 percent, partly offsetting an unplanned oil sands outage and weaker domestic oil and gas prices, the country’s largest independent energy producer said on Thursday.

 Canadian Natural earned C$427 million ($433 million), or 39 Canadian cents a share, up from year-earlier C$46 million, or 4 Canadian cents a share.